 With an easy-to-navigate user interface and plenty of flexibility, Streamlabs has more than enough capabilities for most streamers.
 You can customize your layout, add various video sources, apply filters and more, all with just a few mouse clicks.
 It lets you record your streams as well.

 Once again we want to be transparent about our affiliation since we are the team behind Streamlabs as well, but we do recommend Streamlabs and we truly believe it is the best live-streaming software.

-Like Melon, Streamlabs OBS is free, with the option of upgrading to a paid Prime plan for additional features.
+Like Melon, Streamlabs Desktop is free, with the option of upgrading to a paid Prime plan for additional features.
 Streamlabs Prime gives you access to super-slick themes and overlays, multistreaming capability and dozens of handy apps that integrate seamlessly into your stream.
 You can even monetize your stream with sponsorships, tips and merchandise all in one place.

 START YOUR JOURNEY

 Just like a journey of a thousand miles begins with a single step, the journey to a thousand subscribers starts with a single stream.
 You’ve got to start somewhere, so why not make it as easy as possible to get started?

 If you want to start streaming right away, we recommend using Melon with a Logitech StreamCam and Blue Yeti Nano.
 This combination will give you HD video quality, ultra-clear sound and plenty of flexibility to customize your stream.